AaronC81/AOSVideoController/README.md

 ## Usage
 For this to work, set up a circuit as described on the [TVout library documentation](https://playground.arduino.cc/Main/TVout) and then simply send the Arduino data over serial.
 (For a Toshiba TV I didn't need the extra resistor between VID and GND.)

+The video controller will never respond to characters except 0x05 (enquiry).
+If the controller is ready, it will respond to 0x05 with 0x06 (acknowledge), and also clear the screen if it is the first character the controller ever receives.

 ## Remarks
 There is definitely optimisation work that could be done; letters are skipped quite often when attempting to use a 9600 baud connection.
 I'm playing it safe and using a 600 baud connection currently, which makes the output look noticably juddery; it could probably go a fair bit higher safely.